 Students entering grades 10, 11 or 12 must meet a cumulative GPA minimum.

-To enter grade 9 the minimum GPA required is 1.7, to enter grade 10 the minimum GPA required is 1.8, to enter grade 11 the minimum GPA required is 1.9, and the minimum GPA required to enter grade 12 is 2.00.
+To enter grade 10, the minimum GPA required is 1.70 (C-).
+To enter grades 11 or 12, the minimum GPA required is 2.00 (C).
 The high school principal has discretion to ease this requirement if there are unusual, individual student situations that should be considered.